Berchez/ReactJS-Projects/README.md

-# :atom_symbol: Aprendendo React :atom_symbol:
+# :atom_symbol: Learning React :atom_symbol:

-Este repositório é destinado para fazer o versionamento dos projetos que realizo com a finalidade de estudar react.
+This repository is intended to version the projects I carry out to study react.

-## Projeto: Básico react
+## Projeto: Basic react

-Este projeto foi feito para aprender o básico de react como:
+This project was made to learn the basics of react like:
 * Componentes de classe
 * State
 * Lifecycle Methods